omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 non-backward compatible way, meaning that older |omnet++| versions will not be able to open new analysis files. |omnet++| 6.0, however, attempts to open and convert analysis files created by older versions.
-Keep in mind that the conversion is "best-effort": the result may be incomplete or incorrect.
+Keep in mind that the conversion is a "best-effort" attempt: the result may be incomplete or incorrect.
 Always check that the converted charts indeed correspond to the original ones, and refine the result if needed.